How Pool Shock Works: Complete Chemistry Guide

 How Pool Shock Works: The Chemistry

-Pool shock works through a powerful oxidation process that rapidly raises your pool's chlorine level to eliminate organic contaminants and restore water clarity.
+The short answer: pool shock is like a chemical reset button that nukes everything contaminating your water, but understanding the oxidation process behind it will save you money and headaches.
 When you shock your pool, you're essentially flooding the water with oxidizing chemicals that break down accumulated waste products like sweat, sunscreen, body oils, and organic debris that regular chlorine levels can't handle.

 The key mechanism involves oxidation - a chemical reaction where shock treatments donate oxygen atoms to organic compounds, effectively breaking them down into harmless byproducts like carbon dioxide and water.
 This process also destroys chloramines (combined chlorine), which are responsible for that strong "chlorine" smell and eye irritation.